Asymptotic Semigroups and Two-sided Weak Orders: Introduction

-The {\em asymptotic semigroup of a semisimple group $G_0$}, denoted by $\textrm{As}(G_0)$, is the algebraic semigroup whose coordinate ring is given by $\textrm{gr}\ k[G_0]$, where $k[G_0]$ is the coordinate ring of $G_0$.
-The grading on $k[G_0]$ is the one that comes from a well-known decomposition of $k[G_0]$ as a $G_0\times G_0$-module.
-More precisely, we have $k[G_0] = \bigoplus_{\chi \in \OO^+} V(\chi)\otimes V^*(\chi)$, where $\OO^+$ is the semigroup of dominant weights, and $V(\chi)$ is the finite dimensional irreducible representation of $G_0$ corresponding to the highest weight $\chi \in \OO^+$, and $V^*(\chi)$ is its dual.
-This remarkable algebraic semigroup is introduced by Vinberg in~\cite{Vinberg1,Vinberg2}, and studied by Rittatore~\cite{Rittatore:Thesis, Rittatore2001} from the point of view of spherical varieties.
-By~\cite[Theorem 2]{Vinberg2}, we know that the union $\textrm{As}(G_0) \sqcup G$, where $G\cong k^* \cdot G_0$, has the structure of a normal irreducible algebraic semigroup.
-In fact, as $1\in G$, this union is a semisimple monoid.
-An alternative construction of this monoid, by using one-parameter monoids, is outlined in~\cite[Section 6.2]{Renner}.
-We will call $\textrm{As}(G_0) \sqcup G$ the {\em asymptotic monoid of $G_0$}.
-As we alluded before, $\textrm{As}(G_0)$ is a dual canonical monoid whose precise definition will be given in the sequel.
+Let $M$ be a complex reductive monoid with zero.
+Let $M_{nil}$ denote the variety of nilpotent elements of $M$.
+Let $G$ denote the unit group of $M$.
+Let $B$ be a Borel subgroup of $G$.
+The following finite decompositions of $M$ and $M_{nil}$ are obtained by Putcha, ~\cite[Theorem 3.1]{Putcha98}:

-In this paper, among other things, we will discuss the Putcha posets $\mathcal{C}$ and $\mathcal{C}_{nil}$ associated with the dual canonical monoids.
-The main structural properties of these posets are described by Putcha in his papers that are mentioned before.
-Additional progress, in the cases of canonical and dual canonical monoids, is made by Therkelsen in~\cite{Therkelsen_Thesis,Therkelsen_Fields}.
-Now we will state two of our main results.
+where $X([\sigma])=\bigcup_{g\in G} g B \sigma B g^{-1}$.
+The indexing set in the first decomposition, that is $\mathcal{C}$, is called the {\em Putcha poset of $M$}; it is defined as a certain subquotient of the Renner monoid of $M$.
+Here, the {\em Renner monoid} of $M$ is the finite inverse semigroup defined by $R:=\overline{N_G(T)}/T$, where $N_G(T)$ is the normalizer of a maximal torus $T$ that is contained in $B$, and the bar over it indicates the Zariski closure in $M$.
+Then $\mathcal{C}_{nil}$ is the set of nilpotent elements of $\mathcal{C}$.
+The purpose of our article is to investigate these finite invariants for the ``dual canonical monoids.''
+These monoids arise rather naturally as deformations of semisimple groups.
+Indeed, the {\em asymptotic semigroup of a semisimple group $G_0$}, denoted by $\textrm{As}(G_0)$, is the algebraic semigroup whose coordinate ring is the associated graded ring $\textrm{gr}\ \C[G_0]$, where $\C[G_0]$ is the coordinate ring of $G_0$.
+The grading on $\C[G_0]$ is the one that comes from a well-known decomposition of $\C[G_0]$ as a $G_0\times G_0$-module.
+More precisely, we have $\C[G_0] = \bigoplus_{\chi \in \OO^+} V(\chi)\otimes V^*(\chi)$, where $\OO^+$ is the semigroup of dominant weights, and $V(\chi)$ is the finite dimensional irreducible representation of $G_0$ corresponding to the highest weight $\chi \in \OO^+$, and $V^*(\chi)$ is its dual.
+This remarkable algebraic semigroup is introduced by Vinberg in~\cite{Vinberg1,Vinberg2}, and studied by Rittatore~\cite{Rittatore:Thesis, Rittatore2001} from a viewpoint of spherical varieties.
+By~\cite[Theorem 2]{Vinberg2}, we know that the union $M:=\textrm{As}(G_0) \sqcup G$, where $G\cong \C^* \cdot G_0$, has the structure of a normal irreducible algebraic semigroup.
+An alternative construction of $M$ via one-parameter monoids is outlined in~\cite[Section 6.2]{Renner}.
+We note that since $G$ is present in it as a unit group, $M$ is in fact a semisimple monoid.
+For this reason, sometimes we refer to $M$ as the {\em asymptotic monoid of $G_0$}.
+As we alluded before, $M$ is a dual canonical monoid.
+We will properly introduce the dual canonical monoids in the preliminaries section.